Maurício Gugelmin: Champ Car

 For the 1996 championship, Gugelmin was partnered at PacWest by the British driver Mark Blundell.
 He established a reputation for being quick at superspeedway tracks after taking a second and a third place at the two events at Michigan International Speedway.
 On top of this he took four other points finishes, finishing the season in 14th place.
 For the 1997 season, Gugelmin had lost 40 lb under a fitness programme, and the PacWest team switched to using Firestone tyres and Mercedes-Benz engines.
 The package was competitive throughout the year and Gugelmin and Blundell finished fourth and sixth in the championship respectively.
 Gugelmin's notable races of the year include the Detroit Indy Grand Prix, where Gugelmin was leading the race on the last lap when he ran out of fuel, and the Molson Indy Vancouver, where Gugelmin won his first Champ Car race.
 One of the most popular men in the championship, virtually the entire pit-lane was full of happiness for him.
 In qualifying for the final race of the season at the California Speedway, Gugelmin set a world record for the fastest ever lap of a closed race track at 240.942 mi/h.
-This record stood until the year 2000 when Gil de Ferran surpassed it with a lap of 241.428 mi/h, also at California Speedway.
+This record stood until 2000 when Gil de Ferran surpassed it with a lap of 241.428 mi/h, also at California Speedway.
 Gugelmin went on to finish the race in fourth place.

 The 1998 championship proved not to be as successful.
 Setbacks plagued the team and they struggled to get to grips with the new chassis.
 Gugelmin showed determination, and scored nine points-scoring finishes.
 A highlight was Gugelmin leading 40 laps during the final event at California Speedway, en route to finishing in fifth place.
 Gugelmin was unable to reproduce his race-winning form, and finished no higher than 15th position in the final points standings over the next three years.
-In the 2000 season, Gugelmin was named as the chairman of the Championship Drivers Association, the organisation set up to represent the interests of the drivers in the CART drivers.
+In the 2000 season, Gugelmin was named as the chairman of the Championship Drivers Association, the organisation set up to represent the interests of the drivers in the CART series.
 That year, his best finish was a second place at Nazareth Speedway and was 17th in the points standings.